the-argus/okaylib/README.md

       copying off Go's homework. (potentially put threadpool and runtime into context for submitting coroutines upon construction?)
 - [ ] fmtlib included for IO, all types mentioned above include formatters
-- [ ] all okaylib types have nlohmann json serialization defined
+- [ ] all okaylib types have nlohmann json (or rapidjson?) serialization defined
 - [ ] Zig buildsystem module which makes it easy to import it into a zig project and propagate up information about compilation flags (get an error if you do something like enable bounds checking but a library youre calling into